krishaamer/green-filter-research/research/literature/ai.md

     for explainability, focused on education.
 -   @zerilliHowTransparencyModulates2022 focuses on human factors and ergonomics and argues that transparency should be task-specific.

-### Algorithmic Transparency {#algorithmic-transparency}

--   @slackAturaProcess2021

--   @shinHowUsersInteract2020: “user experience and usability of algorithms by focusing on users’ cognitive process to understand how qualities/features are received and transformed into experiences and interaction”
+-   @calistoBreastScreeningAIEvaluatingMedical2022 focuses on AI-human
+    interactions in medical workflows and underscores the importance of output explainability.
+Medical professionals who were given AI results with an explanation trusted the results more.

-### AI UX: AI Interfaces {#ai-ux-ai-interfaces}
+### Interfaces {#interfaces}

-User experience design plays a crucial role in improving the consumer to investing journey.
+User experience design (AI UX) plays a crucial role in improving the consumer to investing journey.
 The missed opportunity to provide an even more interactive experience in line with user expectations.

 Many people have discussed the UX of AI.